zebbel/microntek_CarManager/README.md

 This is the compiled version of CarManager to make it easier to use in Android Studio projects.

-Also included is the source from with I compiled the jar.
+Included is also the source from which I compiled the library.

 Radio is an example Android Studio project where the carManager.jar is used.